jherax/js-utils/README.md

 [js-utils][js-utils]
 ========

-This is a suite of utilities for JavaScript and jQuery, which includes tools for validating, text formatting, tooltips, and other features.
+This is a suite of JavaScript / jQuery utilities, which includes tools for data validation and text formatting, plugins for tooltip, modal-windows and positioning elements, resources injection, string and JSON manipulation, object cloning, sorting arrays, and other features.

 Getting Started
 ---------------
-The utility has a dependency on [jQuery 1.8+][jQuery.js] which must be loaded before [js-utils][jherax.js].<br>
+The library has a dependency on [jQuery 1.8+][jQuery.js] which must be loaded before [js-utils][jherax.js].<br>
 It also requires some [CSS][jherax.css] rules for functions showing **tooltips**, **loadings**, among others.

 If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, all tooltips will be positioned using *jQuery.ui,* otherwise an internal implementation for [positioning](#jqueryposition-options) will be used.